slatedocs/slate/source/includes/aws/_volumes.md

 #### Delete a volume

-Note: only instances in an "available" state can be deleted
+Note: only volumes in an "available" state can be deleted

 ```shell
 curl -X DELETE \